Ever purchased a planner and stopped using it by the last week of January?

 It’s a lot easier to follow through with your good habits when there are positive cues/reminders sprinkled throughout your home/work space that prompt you to use your planner.

-Where do I to plan my day?
+Where do I like to plan my day?

 Once you have the answer, optimise that space to ensure that every time you are in that location, you are reminded to use your planner.